-It’s important to consider things like how many doors you’ll need, where you are going to park your cars, where will you unload deliveries, are there restricted hours for access, what about noise and smell (i.e. if you are in a residential area) or even whether there is a low bridge which may hinder large HGV deliveries.
+It’s important to consider things like how many doors you’ll need, where you are going to park your cars, where you will unload deliveries, are there restricted hours for access, what about noise and smell (i.e. if you are in a residential area), or even whether there is a low bridge which may hinder large HGV deliveries.
 You should also think about when you are likely to have most of your vehicle movements and arrange an inspection for this time of day to check out local traffic conditions.

 Most landlords will require a rent deposit.
 Often this is equivalent to 3-6 months of rent and will be payable at the start of the lease along with the first month or quarter’s rent.

 The Government charges all commercial tenants business rates on properties they rent (think of it as Council Tax for commercial property).
 They are typically around 50% of the rent charged.